 Finally, Bloodrite Kalis is pretty specifically for token decks, but is incredible in those builds.
 Both Grenadin and Torrent of Spiders can generate enormous Kalises in short periods of time, and it allows those decks to get around an enormous blocker and then proceed to generate an even more enormous amount of damage in short order.
 It is also worth noting that you can have an empty board and hand, topdeck your Ixtun Merchant, fetch your Kalis, and play it, sacrificing your Merchant and attacking for 2.
 While not a particularly strong play, this can represent burst.

-Notably, Icaria fits in multiple categories, but that mostly just goes to show how damn powerful that card is, regardless of your strategy.
+Notably, Icaria the Liberator fits in multiple categories, but that mostly just goes to show how damn powerful that card is, regardless of your strategy.

 Dronedropper is a relatively cheap unit that can apply increasing pressure when a controlling Icaria deck or removal pile wants to close out a game quickly.